abelsquidhead/InfraTools/README.md

 In fact, if you always completely tear down your infrastructure and redploy completely from scratch, Azure CLI scripts work spectacularily.
 But where it really craters is if you need to make incremental changes over time.
 Although some Azure CLI commands are idempotent (most creates are), not all commands are completely idempotent.
 Which means making changes over time is difficult and messy.
 You basically start wrapping all of your commands with if statements and pretty quickly, your scripts turn into a colossal mess that is a maintenance nightmare.

 This versioning framework makes using the Azure CLI as your IaC simple.
-When writing your IaC scripts, you would wrap your commands in a bash function.
-For instance, here is my IaC file which deploys and configures my Azure Front Door instance:
+When writing your IaC scripts, you would wrap your commands in a bash or PowerShell function.
+For instance, here is my IaC file which deploys and configures my Azure Front Door instance written in bash:

 ![](markdowImages/2019-07-02-16-01-09.png)